akoebbe/blog/pelican/content/articles/recipes/fridge-oatment.rst

 Directions
 __________
 Pretty simple.
 Mix all the ingredients in a sealable container like a mason jar.
 I'd recommend putting the blueberries in last after mixing the other ingredients, especially if they are fresh.
 Otherwise they may break apart.
 Put it in the fridge overnight.
-It should like for a few days so you can frontload your breakfasts for the week.
+It should last for a few days so you can frontload your breakfasts for the week.